 At Wellcome Collection, Living with Buildings (October 4 – March 3 2019) examines the relationship between architecture and health, revealing how the environments we live in can affect our wellbeing.
 The exhibition includes work from Ernő Goldfinger, whose brutalist architecture incensed Bond author Ian Fleming so much he named a villain after him, and Rachel Whiteread, who won the 1993 Turner prize for her since-demolished sculpture House, a cast made from the interior of a Victorian terraced house.

 A witty artistic duo at the Whitechapel Gallery

 In East London at the Whitechapel Gallery a new film commission by German artist Ulla von Brandenburg.
 The film recalls an installation at the gallery in 1973, which marked Britain’s entry to the European Common Market through an enticing display of confectionary from across the continent – the exhibition ended abruptly when the guard was overwhelmed by schoolchildren, who ate all of the displays.
 Ulla von Brandenburg: Sweet Feast (until March 31 2019) recreates this event following Britain’s vote to leave the European Union, exploring the hopes of young people at a time when Brexit may limit opportunities for future generations.

 Elmgreen & Dragset: This Is How We Bite Our Tongue (September 27 – January 13 2019) is an exhibition of work by artist duo Michael Elmgreen and Ingar Dragset exploring social and sexual politics, which sees the gallery turned into a platform for their witty, uncanny, metaphorical installations.

-Weaving worlds at the William Morris Gallery
+The magic of outdoor spaces at the William Morris Gallery